MicrosoftDocs/power-platform/power-platform/power-fx/expression-grammar.md

 ### Single quoted identifiers

-A *single quoted identifier*<!--note from editor: Edit okay?
-Having this be a lowercase phrase makes it parallel with others.--> can contain any sequence of Unicode characters to be used as an identifier, including keywords, whitespace, comments, and operators.
+A *single quoted identifier* can contain any sequence of Unicode characters to be used as an identifier, including keywords, whitespace, comments, and operators.
 Single quotation mark characters are supported with an escape sequence of two single quotation marks.

 &emsp;&emsp;<a name="SingleQuotedIdentifier"></a>*SingleQuotedIdentifier* **:**<br>
 &emsp;&emsp;&emsp;&emsp;*[SingleQuotedIdentifierCharacters](#SingleQuotedIdentifierCharacters)*<br>